You are here

 - Members of an educational organization (e.g., Colorado Association of School Boards, districts, and schools)

-Stakeholders will be tasked with collaboratively updating the Model Policy.
-Applicants MUST be able to serve for the duration of the revision process.
-Committee work will commence in October 2021 and conclude in December 2021.
-In addition, committee members agree to and are responsible for the following:
+Stakeholders were tasked with collaboratively updating the Model Policy.
+Applicants must have been able to serve for the duration of the revision process.
+Committee work commenced in October 2021 and concluded in December 2021.
+In addition, committee members agreed to and were responsible for the following:

 - Participating in all meetings (2)